-The following measures will be implemented to reduce the potential for substantial, short-term, adverse socioeconomic impacts during the construction phase of the Project:
+The following measures would be implemented to reduce the potential for substantial, short-term, adverse socioeconomic impacts during the construction phase of the Project:

-- Temporary traffic management plans will be prepared to minimize construction impacts on I-5 operations and traffic delays on local streets.
-These plans will address all modes of transportation, including pedestrians, bicycles, and public transit.
-The plans will be prepared by the construction contractors. - ODOT will monitor construction contractors to ensure Oregon Standard Specifications for Construction (ODOT 2021a) are followed to minimize impacts to neighborhoods, businesses, schools, emergency responders, and utilities and public service providers located or operating in the API. - ODOT will coordinate with TriMet and Portland Streetcar to follow standard procedures regarding temporary impacts to transit services, including procedures for temporary transit stop closures or relocations, schedule changes, route diversions, and relocation of existing motor vehicle/transit lanes that will be required during construction. - No construction that requires access to or use of Portland Public School property at Harriet Tubman Middle School will occur during the school year. - ODOT will continue to conduct public outreach to residents and businesses in the API throughout final design and construction.
+- Temporary traffic management plans would be prepared to minimize construction impacts on I-5 operations and traffic delays on local streets.
+These plans would address all modes of transportation, including bicycles, pedestrians, and public transit.
+The plans would be prepared by the construction contractors. - ODOT would monitor construction contractors to ensure Oregon Standard Specifications for Construction (ODOT 2021) are followed to minimize impacts to

+- neighborhoods, businesses, schools, emergency responders, and utilities and public service providers located or operating in the API. - ODOT would coordinate with TriMet and Portland Streetcar to follow standard procedures regarding temporary impacts to transit services, including procedures for temporary transit stop closures or relocations, schedule changes, route diversions, and relocation of existing motor vehicle/transit lanes that would be required during construction. - Construction activities near Harriet Tubman Middle School would be scheduled for summer months to avoid potential disruptions during the school year.

+ODOT would continue to conduct public outreach to residents and businesses in the API throughout final design and construction.